mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 You need a large image added to your site in an images or media folder.
 The image needs to be high quality, but that does not mean just use the 3Mb (or larger) file from your camera.
 - Resize your image to 3000 pixels wide (this ensures high quality on the best screen).
 The height should remain relative.
 - Optimize your image for the web.
 At these dimensions it may still be hundreds of kbs.
+If it is 1mb or more it is probably too big and can be further optimised.

 You can return to this and adjust size and optimisation later.